What is the tree of life?

 Settings menu

-Many of the things we'll be referring to in this user guide are accessible from a settings menu at the bottom left of the tree view.
+Many of the things we'll be referring to in this user guide are accessible from a settings menu at the top right of the tree view.
 You need to press the settings button to open the settings menu.

-The language setting is an easy one to explain to start with.
-It does what it says on the tin and enables you to change the language of the tree of life explorer itself.
+The language setting does what it says on the tin: it enables you to change the language of the tree of life explorer itself.
 Unfortunately, it does not yet change the language on other pages of our website.

 The page content setting enables you to select between slightly different markups of extra information on the tree.
 So far the only alternative to our default is a markup to accompany The Ancestor's Tale (2016) book by Dawkins and Wong.